Telstra Upfront plans explained

 Upfront plans won’t impact prepaid customers, and existing postpaid customers will be able to remain on their plan for between 12 and 18 months.
 However, all new customers looking for a postpaid plan will have to settle for a Telstra Upfront plan.

 What’s the difference between Telstra Upfront and Telstra postpaid plans?

-The other big difference is that Upfront plans aren’t currently compatible with Telstra Air (Telstra’s free WiFi hotspot network) or eSIM, though Telstra again confirmed eSIM support was on the way.
+The other big difference is that Upfront plans aren’t currently compatible with Telstra Air (Telstra’s free WiFi hotspot network) or eSIM, though Telstra has confirmed eSIM support is on the way.

 Here’s a list of every Telstra Upfront plans, sorted by popularity: